II - PRODUCTION - THE LIVES

 Mid-November, I booked a few nights in Los Angeles and hopped on a bus, hoping to meet with them in person.
 It just so happened that my Greyhound bus from Las Vegas to Los Angeles dropped me off on Maple Avenue, right in the heart of Skid Row.
 Although I had researched this neighborhood, I wasn’t prepared for the initial shock of physically being there.
 Perhaps a little naively, I had imagined that what I had seen or read was an exaggeration, and that things must have gotten better.
-But no: the streets were indeed crowded with tents and tarp shelters, littered with trash and left-over food, with the odd shopping trolley filled with all kinds of necessities and junk.
-Gangsta-rap was roaring from ghetto-blasters, the smell of weed whiffing from most street corners and crack addicts passed out on the concrete.
+But the streets were indeed crowded with tents and tarp shelters, littered with trash and left-over food, with the odd shopping trolley filled with all kinds of necessities and junk.
 Walking down the crowded sidewalks, I didn’t exactly know how to behave: should I act as though I was walking on any other normal street?
 Should I avoid making eye contact?
 Will they get angry if I ignore solicitations?
 Will they take offence if I step off the curb and walk on the road?
 Part of me felt bad for even asking myself these questions, but I was soon leaving the busiest intersection of Skid Row – San Pedro and 6th - and slowly but surely heading to more “normal” streets.
 This actually was the other thing that struck me: Skid Row was so close to both downtown – with its major business headquarters – and just a few blocks away from hipper, gentrified neighborhoods, such as the Japanese quarter.